openclimatefix/quartz-api/README.md

 pip install -e ".[all]"
 ```

-You can run the service with the command `india-api`.
+You can run the service with the command `quartz-api`.
 Changes will be hot-reloaded by the server.